 ACG Glutathione Extra Strength intra-oral spray is an important breakthrough in GSH supplementation.
 Previously, the only effective route of administration was IV and very expensive.
 Independent clinical research has demonstrated an increase of intracellular levels of GSH by over 10% after only 7 hours of intra oral administration of ACG Glutathione.

-Neuro Care Extra Strength: Neurological System Rejuvenation
+ACN neuro Extra Strength: Neurological System Rejuvenation

 Lyme disease can cause significant neurological issues, resulting in migraine headaches and severe brain fog to name a few.
 Neuro Care Extra Strength improves memory, alertness, improves mood, cognitive performance, psychomotor functions and mental clarity and increases cerebral blood flow; reduces mental anxiety and stress; specifically on brain cells.